bokkypoobah/InvestFeedCrowdsaleAudit/README.md

 * The team bonus tokens are created as a percentage on top of the crowdsale tokens.
 If the team bonus tokens is 10% on top of the crowdsale tokens, the team bonus tokens will end up being 9.090909091% of the totalSupply.
 Let's say 1,000,000 tokens are raised by the crowdsale.
 10% of this is 100,000 tokens.
   100,000 / (1,000,000 + 100,000) = 100,000 / 1,100,000 = 9.090909090909091% .

+* There is no mechanism to transfer out any other ERC20 tokens from the crowdsale or token contracts.
+See for example [https://github.com/openanx/OpenANXToken/blob/master/contracts/OpenANXToken.sol#L451-L458](https://github.com/openanx/OpenANXToken/blob/master/contracts/OpenANXToken.sol#L451-L458).

 <br />

 <hr />